-Please note: All families must register online in order to participate.
+All families must register online in order to participate.
 To receive the code to register, go to lucyslovebus.org/sajnicode.
 Program descriptions will list who the class is appropriate for; open to children with cancer or life-threatening illness and their siblings and parents.
 Advanced registration is required at this time.

 There is a fee of $5 per person per program.
 We have scholarships available if cost is a barrier.
 Please contact Beecher Grogan, Executive Director for scholarship information: Beecher@LucysLoveBus.org